Most Common STDs &

 If you have trich it is quite easy to treat it, using medication taken orally that is safe for pregnant people.
 It is especially important to treat it if you are pregnant, as it can cause birth complications.
 The most effective way to prevent trich is to use condoms during sex.

 Wisp can be a great resource for STI education, diagnosis, treatment, and prevention—if you’re concerned about your sexual health, we’ve got your back.
-Log on for STI care to connect with a doctor and get the right treatment for you!
+Log on for STI care to connect with a licensed medical provider and get the right treatment for you!

 Get STD Care Online